-(c) Statement of compliance
+(b) Statement of compliance

-The half-year financial report complies with Australian Accounting Standards, which include Australian equivalents to International Financial Reporting Standards ('AIFRS').
-Compliance with AIFRS ensures that the half-year financial report, comprising the financial statements and notes thereto, complies with International Financial Reporting Standards ('IFRS').
+The preliminary financial report complies with Australian Accounting Standards, which include Australian equivalents to International Financial Reporting Standards ('AIFRS').
+Compliance with AIFRS ensures that the preliminary financial report, comprising the financial statements and notes thereto, complies with International Financial Reporting Standards ('IFRS').

 Australian Accounting Standards include AIFRS.
-Compliance with AIFRS ensures that the consolidated financial statements and notes of TechStar Limited comply with International Financial Reporting Standards (IFRS).
+Compliance with AIFRS ensures that the consolidated financial statements and notes of Pacific Enviromin Limited comply with International Reporting Standards (IFRS).
+The parent entity financial statements and notes also comply with IFRS except that it has elected to apply the relief provided to parent entities in respect of certain disclosure requirements contained in AASB 132 Financial Instruments: Presentation and Disclosures.